Leftist errors: Background

 Tito was the main protagonist of the leftist deviations.
 His formal appointment as general secretary of the Communist Party of Yugoslavia (CPY) was confirmed in October 1940, during the Fifth Land Conference of the CPY in Zagreb.
-At this conference, Tito formulated the leftist strategy of the CPY as focused on revolutionary seizure of power in the country in order to organize Soviet-style administrative organization in Yugoslavia.
+At this conference, Tito formulated the leftist strategy of the CPY as focused on revolutionary seizure of power in the country in order to organize Soviet-style administrative system in Yugoslavia.

 In July 1941, after the German attack on the Soviet Union, the Communist Politburo adopted a strategy insisting that the Partisans should aim to create "liberated territories", cleared of enemies.
 According to the instructions of the Politburo, such territories were to be administered by the Communists in a state-like manner, so that the local population would be exposed to the ideas and practices of socialism.
 In the territories that came under their control, the Communists implemented many radical policies.
 This antagonized many peasants in Serbia, Montenegro, and Herzegovina.
 Laziness was punished as desertion, and peasants were punished with high taxes or forced labor if their houses were not tidy or if they got lice.
-The Yugoslav communists suspended the instructions not to reach the second stage (the revolution) given by the Comintern in June 1941.
+The Yugoslav communists suspended the instructions not to proceed to the second stage (the revolution) given by the Comintern in June 1941.
 They ignored instructions from Moscow to find a modus vivendi with the other resistance movement, Mihailović's Chetniks, because they thought doing so could put communist revolutionary action in danger.
 That is why Tito rejected Soviet pleas to cooperate with the Chetniks and insisted on carrying on with the communist revolution.